UCLA-Trustworthy-AI-Lab/table-synthesizers/README.md

 1. Follow the architecture patterns in `BaseSynthesizer`
 2. Implement `_train()` and `_generate()` methods
-3. Add tests in `test/test_your_model.py`
+3. Add unit tests in `tests/unit/test_your_model.py`
+4. Add integration tests in `tests/integration/test_your_model_integration.py`
-4. Update this README with your model information
+5. Update this README with your model information

 ## 📖 Documentation